kubestellar/kubestellar/test/pre-reqs.md

-The following pre-requisites are required:
+The following pre-requisites are required.

+## For Using KubeStellar

 - kubeflex version 0.3 or higher
     To install kubeflex go to [https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation).
 At the end of the install make sure that the kubeflex CLI, kflex, is in your path.